vippsas/vipps-developers/vipps-test-environment.md

 ## Test users

 The welcome email contains information about your test profile.
+You can use this test user to in the [Vipps test apps](#vipps-test-apps).

 The test mobile number is registered with everything required to complete a payment.

-You can use this test user to in the [Vipps test apps](#vipps-test-apps).
+You may use the test user on multiple devices.

-**Important:** Do _not_ use the test phone number in production, as the test number may be a real phone number for a real Vipps user.
+**Important:** Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.

 If you need additional payment cards, you can add it in the Vipps app.